OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-07.md

 In my fleeting life, I have seen both: the righteous perishing in their righteousness, and the wicked living long in their wickedness.

 ## Ecclesiastes 7:16
-Do not be overly righteous, nor be overly wise— why should you destroy yourself?
+Do not be excessively righteous, nor be overly wise— why should you bring trouble upon yourself?

 ## Ecclesiastes 7:17
 Do not be overly wicked, and do not be foolish— why should you die before your time?